Rates of Interest

 Announcement of Maximum Effective Formula Rate of Interest

-NASHVILLE, TENN. -- Tennessee Department of Financial Institutions Commissioner Greg Gonzales announced today that the maximum effective formula rate of interest in Tennessee is 8.50 percent per annum.
+NASHVILLE--Tennessee Department of Financial Institutions Commissioner Greg Gonzales announced today that the maximum effective formula rate of interest in Tennessee is 12.50 percent per annum.

-The rate is based on a ceiling of four percent over the weekly average prime loan rate of 4.50 percent as published by the Federal Reserve on January 16, 2018.
+The rate is based on a ceiling of 4 percent over the weekly average prime loan rate of 8.50 percent as published by the Federal Reserve on November 27, 2023.

 Announcement of Maximum Effective Rate of Interest on Home Loans